-After years of immersion in the sectors of insurance, travel, advertising, child-raising, administration, tertiary studies and public library services, she finally surfaced to challenge her love of writing.
+After years of immersion in the sectors of travel, advertising, child-raising, tertiary studies and public library services, she finally surfaced to challenge her love of writing.
 She unleashed her own thoughts, turning them into words on an unsuspecting blog.
 Naturally the appropriate blog title Thoughts Become Words was too good to pass up.

 Gretchen states that she reads anything and despite receiving too many newsletters from bookshops and publishers, she reads them all.
 It takes her mind off peppermint chocolate.